 The delivery of urban health services is also characterized by fragmentation, and the coexistence of a great variety of service providers, especially at the primary health level.
 The urban primary health system is made up of parallel programs and structures of MOHFW, LGD of MOLGRD&C, and several national and international NGOs.
 MOHFW provides services through secondary and tertiary hospitals in all divisional cities, district and sub-district health facilities.
 Its role in the provision of primary health services is, however, limited to community clinics at the union level,, 35 Government Outdoor Dispensaries limited mostly to Dhaka and Chittagong city corporations, and some outpatient services in secondary and tertiary public hospitals.
 Urban governments have legal and administrative mandates for carrying out public responsibilities, including primary health service.
 Each city corporation and paurashava has a Health Department, headed by a Chief Health Officer (CHO) and assisted by medical officers, several paramedics, and other staff to deal with public and environmental health, basic sanitation, and water supply.
 However, the Health Department often has insufficient resources and authority, and no proper job description and clear lines of authority, to effectively provide public health services.

 Private providers (both formal and informal), including a broad range of facilities from private-for-profit providers to NGOs, deliver an important share of primary health services to the urban population.
 Pharmacies are often the first point of contact of the population with the health system.
 The Urban Primary Health Services Project (UPHCP), the Smiling Sun Franchise Program (SSFP) supported by USAID and UK DFID, NGO facility and community- based programs in the slums by BRAC (BRAC Manoshi Program), Marie Stopes Clinics and the SSFP program implemented by NGOs are critical ongoing urban health initiatives.
+BRAC for example uses female community health workers to provide maternal and child services to urban slums population in Dhaka, but the quality of services and the engagement of the CHWs has been variable (see Alam, Tasneem, and Oliveras 2012).
+An additional service delivery challenge relates to the ability of such programs to retain healthcare workers, which is influenced by a mix of financial incentives, social prestige, community approval and positive feedback from patients, and household responsibilities (see Alam and Oliveras 2014).

 The availability of health facilities for urban population varies between metropolitan cities and district towns, in terms of size and type of facilities.
 The metropolitan/divisional headquarters offer all categories of services—from primary care to tertiary level hospitals, including specialized hospitals.
 Primary and secondary health service is available in the smaller cities.
 In addition to modern allopathic medicine based services, traditional and/or alternative medicine practitioners like homeopathic and Ayurvedic/unani practitioners also offer limited health services.
 In Dhaka city, UPHCSDP implemented through NGO clinics is the most dominant provider.
 In Chittagong, the other metropolitan city, the presence of NGOs is lower than Dhaka (see Box 1).
 In the relatively smaller district towns, primary health services through NGOs are minimal.
 The poor rely on government facilities for primary health services.
 The poor and the middle class are dependent on NGOs and local government facilities for normal child delivery provided at a nominal cost.